dminus1/LLM-OOD-control/README.md

 **Simple control** (telling to classify based on genre) is tested by "genre-off-topic-simple-control-haiku.bat" and "genre-prompts-off-topic-simple-control.zip".
 It somewhat reduces the OOD gap. **Detailed control** (explaining what it means "genre" and "topical" for this task) is tested by "genre-off-topic-detailed-control-haiku.bat" and "genre-prompts-off-topic-detailed-control.zip".
 This further reduces OOD gap.
 Those reductions are the main findings of our paper.

 The commands for on-topic results with **GPT-4o** are in "genre-on-topic-gpt4o.bat".
 It uses "api-batch.py".
 Other types of prompts used in the paper (_off-topic, simple-control, detailed-control_) and the commands for the other OpenAI models can be easily obtained from them by renaming some text strings acordingly.
 Similarly, the commnads for the other Antropic models can be obtained.

+**2. Generated Text Detection Task.**

+The file structure and naming convention are similar to those above in section 1: "gen-id.off-topic.haiku3.5.bat" tests off-topic examples, no classification attribute control. "replacef.py" is used to modify prompts, which are taken from "genid-prompts-off-topic.zip". "genid-labels.zip" are the true labels (same for all prompt types).
+"ClaudeAPItest.py" is used to obtain outputs from Anthropic's LLMs. "ee-prompt.txt" and "accuracy-prompt.txt" are the auxiliary auxiliary to produce prompts.